There are four common buttercream recipes: American, French, Italian and Swiss.

 1 lb Shortening

-2 Tbsp Vanilla extract (or lemon, almond or orange extract, also up to 3 oz of light rum, framboise, kirsch, amaretto or Poire Williams)
+2 tablespoon Vanilla extract (or lemon, almond or orange extract, also up to 3 oz of light rum, framboise, kirsch, amaretto or Poire Williams)

 In the top of a double boiler, whisk egg whites and sugar until the mixture reads 140 on a digital thermometer.